infinitered/gluegun/readme.md

 It comes with an API for:

-✅ code generation
+✅ code generation<br />
-✅ massaging the filesystem
+✅ massaging the filesystem<br />
-✅ interacting with the Information Superhighway
+✅ interacting with the Information Superhighway<br />
-✅ reading command line parameters
+✅ reading command line parameters<br />
-✅ writing colored console output
+✅ writing colored console output<br />
-✅ executing scripts
+✅ executing scripts<br />

 ### Extending